Aeonitis/CnC-Platform-Wars/README.md

 5. Create a pull request to the main repository.

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is under the GNU License.
+See the [LICENSE.md](https://github.com/Aeonitis/CnC-Platform-Wars/blob/master/LICENSE.md) file for more details.

 ## Contact
 For any questions or inquiries, please contact yourself, you are the best person for the job!!!